dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 ![[Dreamcatcher Pipeline.png]]

 ## Optimum business efficiency
-If all the services are operated by an AI, which is doing a better job than people,
+If all the services are operated by an AI, which is doing a better job than people, then the business state hits a stability point.
+We are all guided by pure optimums, and the pricing is all set with optimal goals in place.
+So being able to manage a huge number of small businesses using LLMs is the opportunity - turn them into standard things, and make them all stock market tradeable, and ensure their staff are all treated fairly.